-In the United States, only 165 out of more than 300 Native American languages are still spoken.
-The majority of these are on the brink of extinction.
+In the United States, less than 100 out of more than 500 Native American languages are still spoken.
+The majority of these are at extreme risk of being lost.
 Seventy-four are almost extinct, with only a handful of elderly speakers.
 Fifty-eight have fewer than 1,000 speakers.
 Lakota falls in the top 5% of the surviving languages, as one of only 8 Native American languages with over 5,000 speakers.
 Lakota can and must be preserved.

 Language is the keystone of mutual recognition and commonality.
 Each language expresses a mindset that is, in the end, unique to the community that speaks it.
 Linguist Marian Mithun of the University of California at Santa Barbara accurately states that:

 “The loss of languages is tragic precisely because they are not interchangeable, precisely because they represent the distillation of the thoughts and communication of a people.”

 Novelist Russell Hoban once commented in an interview that: